-9.3 Building Regulations shall often stipulate the use of safety glass in shopfronts especially where large panes are used.
-Whilst 'toughened' glass is much stronger than ordinary glass it can still shatter allowing access into a building.
-'Laminated' glass on the other hand will crack, but will still stay intact ensuring that the window remains as a easier and more cost effective to barrier to access.
-The use of polycarbonate replace if smashed.
+9.3 Building Regulations shall often stipulate the use of safety glass in shopfronts especially where large panes are used. 'toughened' glass is much stronger than ordinary glass it can still shatter allowing access into a building.
+'Laminated' glass on the other hand will crack, but will still stay intact ensuring that the window remains as a easier and more cost effective to barrier to access 16.
+The use of polycarbonate replace if smashed. materials is not usually considered an appropriate alternative to glass.